juanjaragavi/budgetbee/src/content/pages/cookie-policy.md

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by website owners in order to make their websites work, or to work more efficiently, as well as to provide reporting information.

-Cookies set by the website owner (in this case, **Top Networks Inc.**) are called "first-party cookies".
+Cookies set by the website owner (in this case, **TopNetworks Inc.**) are called "first-party cookies".
 Cookies set by parties other than the website owner are called "third-party cookies".
 Third-party cookies enable third-party features or functionality to be provided on or through the website (e.g., advertising, interactive content, and analytics).
 The parties that set these third-party cookies can recognize your computer both when it visits the website in question and also when it visits certain other websites.

 ## 2. Why Do We Use Cookies?